+ WHO CAN PARTICIPATE IN POLIT CASE COMPETITION?

 + What academic level is required in order to solve the case?

-To solve the case you must have good skills within data processing, economic theory and presentation.
+To solve the cases, you must have good skills within data processing, economic theory and presentation.
 Our ambition is to make an interesting and challenging case, and it is therefore a prerequisite that you are a student of economics or at least on team with some.
 You can practice your case solving skills in our events leading up to The Case Experience.
 Both the Partner Pre-Case in collaboration with The Ministry of Finance and Nail the Case workshop in collaboration with McKinsey & Company hone the necessary skills to compete in The Case Experience.

 + In what way is Polit Case Competition different from other case competitions?

-Polit Case Competition is different is several ways.
-The case is based on theory from the study programme of economics and the participants will be able to interview experts during the case solving.
-Additionally, all teams will present their case solutions in front of a professional panel of judges.
+Polit Case Competition is different in several ways.
+Our cases draw on theory and tools from the economics study programme and in The Case Experience participants can interview experts during the case solving process.
+Furthermore, all teams will present their case solution in front of a professional panel of judges and receive feedback subsequently.

-Polit Case Competition is more than case solving, hence The Case Experience.
-In this, we host an exclusive dinner for all participants and you have the opportunity to engage with interesting employers of economists from different industries.
+Polit Case Competition is also more than case solving, hence The Case Experience.
+In this, we host an exclusive dinner for all participants and provide opportunities to engage with interesting employers of economists from different industries.

 + how many teams attend?